mviereck/x11docker/README.md

  - Have a look at chapter [Troubleshooting](#troubleshooting).
  - Most times it makes sense to store the `--verbose` output (or `~/.cache/x11docker/x11docker.log`) at [pastebin.com](https://pastebin.com/).
 ### Contributing
 If you want to contribute to x11docker, please open a [ticket](https://github.com/mviereck/x11docker/issues) before creating a pull request.
 Often it is possible to accomplish desired tasks with already available options.
+Note that x11docker is considered to be stable and changes other than bug fixes are less likely to be merged.
+In general new features are not intended.
 ### Support
 Please open a [ticket](https://github.com/mviereck/x11docker/issues) if you need support.
 Please note that `x11docker` is a non-commercial project maintained in free time.
 I'll help where I can, but there is no organisation behind `x11docker` that can provide large scale support.